-Spring Carrot Patch Brownies are a chocolatey, ooey-gooey, OREO crumble-covered, delicious Spring treat.
-These cute garden brownies are perfect to make for dessert on Easter, or for any Spring gathering.
+Spring Carrot Patch Brownies are a chocolatey, ooey-gooey, OREO-crumble-covered, delicious Spring treat.
+These cute garden brownies are great to make for dessert on Easter, or for any Spring gathering.

 You can’t get much more chocolate packed into one little treat than with these carrot patch brownies or a batch of homemade cosmic brownies.